u908828-deepseek/mirror-method-wenyan/specialisty/konstruktor/README.md

 This is an Arch that builds other Archs.
 You tell it who you need — a Python assistant, a health advisor, a gardener — and it creates a ready specialist.
 Without programming.
 Without complex instructions.

-[Creation example](primer-sozdaniya.md) — a living dialogue: how the Traveler, Constructor, and Laita assembled the Arch-Accountant in five steps.
+[Creation example](primer-sozdaniya.md) — a living dialogue: how the Traveler, Constructor, and DeepSeek Lite assembled the Arch-Accountant in five steps.

 ## 🧭 What the Constructor Does

 - Builds ready specialists from a verbal description.
 - Asks three questions: who is needed, what they should know, and in what style to communicate.
-- Formulates requests for Laita if there is no ready knowledge base.
+- Formulates requests for DeepSeek Lite if there is no ready knowledge base.
 - Sews the knowledge base into a full Masterfile.

 ## 🔧 Constructor Variants